esoclabprinceton/ESOC-Predoc-Training/README.md

 - Understand how and why different visualisation tools are used in descriptive data analysis.

-Assignment:Instructions are in the “Week 1 Assignment" folder on Dropbox.
+Assignment: Instructions are in the “Week 1 Assignment" folder on Dropbox.

 Readings: